SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 ### Non-mutable fields

-Some messages persist in your system though a stretch of time.
+Some messages persist in your system through a stretch of time.
 The value represented by such a message may change.
 However, some fields must not change ever.
 For checking that, Spine allows marking fields as `(set_once)`.
 The option allows changing a value of a field only if the current value is the default value.
 Changing a field from a non-default value to anything else will cause